vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 ms.topic: conceptual
 ms.subservice: linux
 search.appverid: met150
-ms.date: 01/02/2025
+ms.date: 01/07/2025
 ---

 # Microsoft Defender for Endpoint on Linux

 > [!TIP]
-> We are excited to share that Microsoft Defender for Endpoint on Linux now extends support for ARM64-based Linux servers in preview!
+> We're excited to share that Microsoft Defender for Endpoint on Linux now extends support for ARM64-based Linux servers in preview!
 For more information, see [Microsoft Defender for Endpoint on Linux for ARM64-based devices (preview)](mde-linux-arm.md).

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]